gusamarante/pyacm/README.md

 > FRB of New York Staff Report No. 340,
 > Available at SSRN: https://ssrn.com/abstract=1362586 or http://dx.doi.org/10.2139/ssrn.1362586

-I would like to thank Emanuel Moench for sending me his original MATLAB code in order to perfectly replicate these results.
+I would like to thank Emanuel Moench for sharing his original MATLAB code in order to perfectly replicate these results.